 Oil-Popped Stovetop Popcorn

-It is tricky to say exactly how many calories, protein and carbs are in oil popped popcorn since everyone will use different oils.
-However, we can give you a few tips to keep the popcorn healthy.
-Use lower calorie oils like coconut oil, avocado oil or olive oil to make your popcorn.
-Canola and vegetable oil are good choices as well but tend to be more processed.
+However, we can give you a tip to keep the popcorn healthy — use lower calorie oils like coconut oil, avocado, oil or olive oil to make your popcorn.
+Canola and vegetable oil are also good choices but they tend to be more processed.

 Does Popcorn Have Any Health Benefits?